 How to use a salt lick?

-Powdered or granule mineral supplements
+Powdered or granulated mineral supplements

 Liquid supplements